nishchalnishant/Deep_learning_methods/0. Machine learning/2. Unsupervised learning/readme.md

 **Principal Components Analysis**

-- In case you want a higher-dimensional space.
-You need to select a basis for that space and only the 200 most important scores of that basis.
+- In case we want a higher-dimensional space.
+We need to select a basis for that space and only the 200 most important scores of that basis.
 - This base is known as a principal component.
 The subset you select constitute is a new space which is small in size compared to original space.
 - It maintains as much of the complexity of data as possible.